paul-j-lucas/cdecl/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---

-USE THIS FORM ONLY FOR ENHANCEMENT REQUESTS.
-ANYTHING THAT IS NOT AN ENHANCEMENT REQUEST WILL BE CLOSED AND DELETED IMMEDIATELY.
+## Notes

+1. **USE THIS TEMPLATE ONLY FOR ENHANCEMENT REQUESTS**.
+Anything that is not an enhancement request will be closed and deleted immediately.

+2. Please delete sections that do not apply to your particular request.

 ## Issue Type

 If your issue is a bug (build-time error, run-time error, or bad documentation), please use the **Bug report** template instead.

-If your issue is neither of those, **DO NOT CREATE AN ISSUE**.
-It will be closed and deleted.
-General comments and questions should be sent by e-mail instead.

 ## Enhancement Request